NosferatuJoe/Racepack-Holliday/README.md

 ## Future development plans
-- [ ] Change the method of the logging to be put in source-python's logs.
 - [ ] Fix any bugs/issues that gets reported.
-- [ ] Remaster and add the race: Blackout
 - [ ] Remaster and add the race: Magician
 - [ ] Remaster and add the race: Hell Hunter
 - [ ] Remaster and add the race: Vagalion